 I used to only do my makeup in the car and give myself ten minutes in the parking lot before I went into work or an event to get it all done.
 Why?
-Because I thought I was being vain if I spent any longer or actually put, ya know, some effort into looking good.
-(BTW, if I was painting on a canvas and did a whole painting in ten minutes, I’d be considered lazy and sloppy.
-The only difference between my face and a canvas is the belief that spending time on personal appearance is vain.)
+Because I thought I was being vain if I spent any longer or actually put, you know, some effort into looking good.
 Then a few years ago I realized that the process of doing makeup really relaxed me and calmed me down.
 Makeup was my version of fishing.

 Now I know those are two different points rolled into one thought, but I think they are both valid points.
 We’d never prefer the cluttered, unattractive house, because it’s more aesthetically pleasing to be in a beautiful space.
 Let yourself be in the beautiful space.
 Let yourself relax with makeup, especially if you are like me and really enjoy the process of doing makeup.